prajwal018/EMS/README.md

    VITE_ENVIRONMENT_ID= [Cosmocloud Environment Id for your Project]
    ```

-   Here is and demonstration to getting started with Cosmocloud `https://tutorials.cosmocloud.io/building-a-todo-app`
+   Here is a demonstration to getting started with Cosmocloud `https://tutorials.cosmocloud.io/building-a-todo-app`

 2. **Check Vite Configuration**